Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Consider this travel advice if you are planning on travelling across France by car:

-Air travel, in my opinion, is probably the worst way to travel around France, with two exceptions.
+Air travel, in my opinion, is probably the worst way to travel around France, with three exceptions.
+Here are the situations in which flying is the best way to travel in France.

 Here's an example of what I mean.